andrewsunglaekim/event-loop-workshop/readme.md

 }
 ```

-An easy way to visualize the event loop is a simple browser event listener.
+An easy way to visualize the event loop is through a simple browser event listener.

 Let's look at a simple button click event. `index.html`: